ground-creative/tuyapiphp/README.md

 This is a simple php client to interact with devices that support the tuya api.

-For a more ready to use solution thta will run with nodejs, you can use [this tool](https://github.com/ifsale/YourHomeServer).
+For a more ready to use solution, you can use [this tool](https://github.com/ifsale/YourHomeServer) with nodejs.

 ## Requirements